What is osteoarthritis (OA) of the knee?

 The main goals of physiotherapy for your knee arthritis are:

-Your highly experienced physiotherapist will take you through a specific, tailored, rehabilitation programme, which may include:
+Your experienced physiotherapist will take you through a specific, tailored, rehabilitation programme, which may include:

-• Patient education – it’s important to understand your condition and to take an active role in your recovery.
-You will be given a clear explanation of the diagnosis and the causes of your symptoms, and we will discuss what is required to ensure you reach your goals.
+- Patient education – it’s important to understand your condition and to take an active role in your recovery.
+You will be given a clear explanation of the diagnosis and the causes of your symptoms, and we will discuss how you can manage your symptoms, and what’s required to ensure you reach your goals.

 Throughout your treatment at Complete Physio, we will ensure that you feel well supported and involved in your rehab.
 As part of the rehabilitation program, we also conduct regular clinical testing to ensure that you are on track with your recovery to achieve your goals.